Shell under pressure to reduce spending

 After the completion of the $50 billion BG acquisition, the Anglo-Dutch company set 2016 spending for the combined group at $33 billion and Chief Executive Officer Ben van Beurden said in February it had "options on the table to further reduce our spending should conditions warrant that step".

-At $33 billion, Shell's capex is the highest among its rivals, exceeding that of U.S. giant Exxon Mobil by about $10 billion.
-After increasing its debt to nearly 25 percent of its market capitalization after the BG acquisition, investors and analysts say Shell must tighten its belt further.
+At $33 billion, Shell's capex is the highest among its rivals, exceeding that of U.S. giant Exxon Mobil (XOM.N) by about $10 billion.
+After increasing its debt to nearly 25 percent of its market capitalisation after the BG acquisition, investors and analysts say Shell must tighten its belt further.

 "Shell needs to cut capex to give the market confidence that the dividend can be sustained, and grown in future," said Charles Whall, portfolio manager at Investec Asset Management, which owns Shell shares.